ibm-cds-labs/pipes.connector.sugarcrm/v2/pipes.connector.sugarcrm/README.md

 The first step is to add a new connector JavaScript file which extends the [connectorExt.js](https://github.com/ibm-cds-labs/pipes/blob/master/server/connectors/connectorExt.js) and uses the [pipes-sdk](https://github.com/ibm-cds-labs/pipes-sdk).

-1. Create a new directory (e.g., _pipes.connector.sugarcrm65x_) for your connector
+1. Create a new directory (e.g., _pipes.connector.sugarcrm_) for your connector
 2. Create a __lib__ directory inside the connector directory created in step 1
 3. Create an `index.js` file inside the __lib__ directory created in step 2
 4. To separate any boilerplate code from `index.js`, you can create a second JavaScript file (e.g., connectorUtil.js) for helper functions